j-chat/cybersecurity_training/README.md

 ## Competitions
 ### Online
-* [National Cyber League](https://www.nationalcyberleague.org): The National Cyber League hosts their main challenges on cyberskyline.com during the Fall and Spring Seasons.
+* [National Cyber League](https://www.nationalcyberleague.org): The National Cyber League hosts their main challenges on cyberskyline.com during the Fall and Spring Seasons, which comes at a small cost.
 They do host mini challenges in the summer and winter through their social media accounts.
 NOTE: you can still participate despite not being a student.
 * [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/past-challenges/): SANS hosts their Holiday Hack Challenge from December to January.
 ### In Person
 * [Splunk Boss of the SOC](https://www.splunk.com/en_us/about-us/events/bots.html): Splunk hosts this one day event across the world, but at specific times of the year.
 Keep checking the link for a location close by you.